 6. Identify bottlenecks with a survey

-You may not know what causes wait times, and a little information can go a long way. eVisit suggests handing out a simple survey to track how much time patients spend in the reception area, in the exam room, and with their doctor.
+You may not know what causes wait times, but a little information can go a long way.
+Consider handing out a simple survey to track how much time patients spend in the reception area, in the exam room, and with their doctor.

 7. Use a mobile queue